jina-ai/jina/docs/tutorials/quesion-answering-bot.md

 print(get_answer(docs, best_matching_id))
 ```

-We have now seen how we can implement a basic question-answering bot using Jina and without the need for a large dataset of matching questions and answers.
-Using this in practice would require us to experiment with a number of parameters such as the initial extraction of answers from the original text.
-In this tutorial we made the assumption that every sentence will be one potential answer.
-However, it is very likely that some user queries will require multiple sentences or complete paragraphs to answer.
+We have now seen how to implement a question-answering bot using Jina without the need for a large dataset of matching questions and answers.
+In practice, we would need to experiment with several parameters, such as the initial extraction of answers from the original text.
+In this tutorial, we made the assumption that every sentence will be one potential answer.
+However, in reality, it is likely that some user queries will require multiple sentences or complete paragraphs to answer.